abhinavsinha1991/Rekognition/README.md

 [<img src="https://img.shields.io/travis/playframework/play-java-starter-example.svg"/>](https://travis-ci.org/playframework/play-java-starter-example)

-# play-java-starter-example
+# Amazon Rekognition - Face detection using deep learning

-This is a starter application that shows how Play works.
-Please see the documentation at https://www.playframework.com/documentation/latest/Home for more details.
+This is an application that leverages AWS Rekognition for face detection and comparison.It also uses AWS Polly for audio confirmation if a match is found and greets the user.Please see the documentation at https://aws.amazon.com/rekognition/ for more details.

 ## Running